NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

 ### To use the HTTPS URL:
 * Go to the HTTPS tab
 * Click the clipboard icon to copy your tools's https URL to the clipboard.
-* In your nanoHUB Jupyter Notebook terminal, type `git clone` and then paste the URL from the clipboard and hit return.
+* In your nanoHUB terminal, type `git clone` and then paste the URL from the clipboard and hit return.
 * The full command will look like this: `git clone https://github.com/yourgithubaccount/yourgithubrepo`
 * You will be prompted for your GitHub account name.
 * You will be prompted for your GitHub password.
 Paste in your GitHub Private Access Token and then hit return.
 You will not see any response from the terminal until you hit return.